zambeloago/ca-lab/README.md

 ## Task 1: Understanding the Program

 Open the project in IntelliJ.
-Open up `app.Main` and read it as a team.
+Open `app.Main` and read it as a team.
 - What are the currently implemented Views and Use Cases in the program?
 - Which Use Cases are triggered from each View?
 - Which version of the DAO is `app.Main` using?

-The main method makes use of the `app.AppBuilder` class which is responsible for constructing our CA engine.
+> Observe that the main method makes use of the `app.AppBuilder` class which is responsible for constructing our CA engine for each use case of the application.
+To answer the last two questions above, you will need to look inside the details of the `app.AppBuilder` class.

-Finally, make sure that each member of your team can successfully run `app/Main.java`.
+**Make sure that each member of your team can successfully run `app/Main.java`.**
-- Ensure that you are able to create a new user and log in using the username and password.
+- Ensure that you are each able to create a new user and log in using the username and password.

 > Note: you may need to set the Project SDK in the `Project Structure...` menu, and possibly
 > also manually link the Maven project if the app won't run when you try to run Main.